manigalinux/deeprey-linux-OS/README.md

 Linux kernel and initramfs are copied from rootfs into EFI partition in `linux` folder.

-In the end script copy all content of rootfs folder to 2nd partition.
+In the end script create squashfs and copy it to to 2nd partition.